thecajuns.com

 "The 9th.
 In the morning M. De Sauvolle came aboard.
 I learned from him that the garrison was in good health, although four men had died, among them two Canadians, one buccaneer, and one enlisted man for La Rochelle.

 "He told me that an English corvette of ten guns, commanded by Captain Louis Bance, had entered the Mississippi and gone 25 leagues upstream, where my brother, De Bienville, with five men in two bark canoes, had come across the corvette at anchor, awaiting favorable winds to go higher upstream.
 My brother sent two men to tell him to immediately leave the country, which was in the possession of the king, and that, if he did not leave, he would force him to.
-With this he complied after talking with my brother, whom he knew from having seen him with me at Hudson Bay, where I captured this captain
+With this he complied after talking with my brother, whom he knew from having seen him with me at Hudson Bay, where I captured this captain.

 Fause Riviere [False River]

 Upper end of Fause Riviere, old Mississippi River bed.
 Resulted when the river followed the narrow stream over a neck of land (Pointe Coupee).
 Used in 1699 by Iberville and party to shorten their route up river.
-Nearby Fort St. Joseph est’b. c.
+Nearby Fort St. Joseph established. c.
 1718; St. Francis church, 1738.

 Pointe Coupee